aefeakn/Projects/README.md

 # Projects
 My Personal Projects that is done through my learning journey.
+Each of the projects has their own description in them.